DID YOU KNOW...?

 Waltham Forest is the 3rd most overflown borough in London:

 Six of the twelve most overflown boroughs are in East London.

 84 planes were recorded flying over Poplar in a two hour period - 45 from Heathrow and 26 from City.
 The noise levels of the Heathrow aircraft ranged from 60 – 69 decibels and the City aircraft from 64 – 82 decibels.

 - In some areas of East London noise levels are comparable to those in parts of West London.

 Check out the Decibel Levels

-- The increase in the number of jet aircraft, (replacing the smaller and quieter turbo-props), using London City Airport has required new and extended flight paths to allow the jets to land and take off safely.
+- The increase in the number of jet aircraft (replacing the smaller and quieter turbo-props) at London City Airport has required new and extended flight paths to allow the jets to land and take off safely.
 Certain areas of London have been particularly hard hit: those places which get both City and Heathrow aircraft; and the places where there has been an excessive concentration of aircraft.
 These include places like Bow, Leyton, Leytonstone, Wanstead.